Why is a good nights sleep important?

 It can help improve your mood and manage stress levels

-For many of us a good night’s sleep can help us feel more upbeat the next day.
+For many of us, a good night’s sleep can help us feel more upbeat the next day.
 Sleep deprivation can have a real impact on our emotional wellbeing – causing us to feel irritable and moody.
 Increased stress levels may also be a symptom of a lack of sleep.
 Whilst more sleep won’t eliminate all stress from your life, it can help you be better equipped to cope with it.

 It can help to strengthen your immune system

-Whilst you sleep, your body is working to product extra protein molecules which strengthen your ability to fight infection.
+Whilst you sleep, your body is working to produce extra protein molecules which strengthen your ability to fight infection.
 A lack of sleep can weaken your immune system and increase the risk of catching a cold or getting flu.
 Find out more about the impact of sleep on your immune system here.

 Sleep can boost your energy levels!

-After a good night’s sleep you may feel more alert and active the following day.
+After a good night’s sleep, you may feel more alert and active the following day.
 Your energy levels after a deep sleep will go up, causing you to feel more mentally aware and ready to take on the challenges of the day ahead.

 It gives your body time to replenish